Triangles

 =ANT.ACT.Mappings.get_class_mapping()

-Step 1 - Extract the dataset (fast win)
+Step 1 – Extract the data

 Steps: